Start-up Grant

 Income statements (to prove the turnover generated from the project’s field of activity during the second eligible project year).

 After the approval of the final report, the second instalment of the grant (€5,000) will be disbursed.
-If the job has not been retained, the applicable minimum wage has not been paid, and the growth potential has not been achieved, the

 Support for applicants